Helder-Lucau/Phase-3-SQLAlchemy-Code-Challenge/README.md

 - `Customer restaurants()`

- - should return a collection of all the restaurants that the `Customer` has
+ - should return a collection of all the restaurants that the `Customer` has reviewed

-   reviewed

-Check that these methods work before proceeding.
-For example, you should be able to call `session.query(Customer).first().restaurants` and see a list

-of the restaurants for the first customer in the database based on your seed data; and `session.query(Review).first().customer` should return the customer for the first review in the database.